falcosan/mcp/README.md

 - Node.js v20 or higher.
 - A running Meilisearch instance (local or remote).
 - API key for Meilisearch (if required).
-- OpenAI API key (if using LLM inference).
+- OpenAI API key (if using AI inference).

 ### Installation